-In June 2020, the Company received notice that a purported class action was filed on behalf of a class of direct purchasers against a number of defendants, including the Company and the Company's Canadian affiliate, Marcan Pharmaceuticals Inc. (Marcan) generally alleging anticompetitive conduct under Canadian law with respect to the sale of generic drugs.
+In June 2020, the Company received notice that a purported class action was filed on behalf of a class of direct purchasers against a number of defendants, including the Company and the Company's Canadian affiliate, Marcan Pharmaceuticals Inc. ("Marcan") generally alleging anticompetitive conduct under Canadian law with respect to the sale of generic drugs.
 The claims and allegations in this complaint are nearly identical to the claims and allegations asserted by the Civil Plaintiffs, and the State Attorneys General, in the drug pricing complaints filed in the United States (discussed above), except that these plaintiffs allege that the same conduct occurred in Canada in violation of Canadian law.
 The case is pending in Canadian Federal Court, Toronto, Ontario and captioned Eaton v.
 Teva Canada Ltd., et al., Court File No.: T-607-20.

 The Company denies any liability and fully intends to defend these claims.
-At this stage in the proceedings, it is not possible to estimate the likelihood or extent of the Company's potential liability, if any.
+The parties are engaged in initial factual discovery in this case, and therefore, at this stage in the proceedings, it is not possible to estimate the likelihood or extent of the Company's potential liability, if any.